GMGI-Fisheries/Bioinformatic_workflows/eDNA/01-Metabarcoding ampliseq 12S Riaz.md

 ## Step 3: Visualize quality of raw data

+Background information on MULTIQC: https://multiqc.info/docs/#:~:text=MultiQC%20is%20a%20reporting%20tool%20that%20parses%20results,experiments%20containing%20multiple%20samples%20and%20multiple%20analysis%20steps.

 `00-multiqc.sh`

 ```
 #!/bin/bash
-#SBATCH --error=output_messages/"%x_error.%j" #if your job fails, the error report will be put in this file
+#SBATCH --error=output/"%x_error.%j" #if your job fails, the error report will be put in this file
-#SBATCH --output=output_messages/"%x_output.%j" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output=output/"%x_output.%j" #once your job is completed, any final job report comments will be put in this file
 #SBATCH --partition=short
 #SBATCH --nodes=1
 #SBATCH --time=10:00:00